konspyre/avrrrinator/README.md

 Revision B isn't a program-many-AVRs-at-once board\*, but lets you connect more than one AVR for individual programming.
 This is great for prototyping and flipping different bits on two identical circuits (low power projects, debugging, etc).

-\* Saying parallel would be confusing since old-school parallel programmers are out there
+\* Saying parallel would be confusing since old-school parallel port AVR programmers are out there (and with many likely still in use).